 View our Holi celebration photo albums below:

-We unfortunately didn’t get to photograph the celebrations this year 🙁
+We unfortunately didn’t get to photograph the celebrations the past two years 🙁

 History of Holi, in a Nutshell…

 Holi signifies the victory of good over evil.
 The story goes…

 After Varah (an avatar of Vishnu) killed his brother Hiranyaksha, Hiranyakashipu, an evil king, wanted to kill Vishnu.
 He thus penanced to gain magical powers from Lord Brahma that made him virtually indestructible.
 Blinded by his special powers, he thought that he was God himself and that everyone should worship him.
 His son Prahlad, however, was a devotee to Vishnu since the time he was in his mother’s womb.
 Prahlad’s devotion to Vishnu infuriated Hiranyakashipu.
 Following several failed attempts to punish and kill Prahlad, who was and remained Vishnu’s devotee, Hiranyakashipu took the help of his sister Holika who had been blessed in that she could not be hurt by fire.

 Hiranyakashipu and Holika tricked Prahlad into sitting on a pyre with her.
 As Hiranyakashipu put Prahlad on Holika’s lap, Prahlad prays to Vishnu to keep him safe.
 The fire roars and burns Holika to death whereas Prahlad remains unharmed.

 In present times, on the eve of Holi, Hindus burn bonfires (symbolic of Holika).
 This signifies the end of evil, and beginning of happy times.
 In other words – victory of good over evil.
 By now you must have guessed it right – Holi comes from Holika!

 Another legend tells about Radha’s eternal love for Krishna, a reincarnation of Vishnu.